-Follow the link to view the shortlist
+Follow the link to view the category winners

 Towards the end of the last century, there was a modern – day Gold Rush; the rush to establish independent commercial radio stations in ‘virgin territories’ – or ‘white space’ – throughout the country.

 The story of two brothers from a mining town in the former North Nottinghamshire coalfield, whose efforts would define this desperate dash.
 Without money, status or influence, they took on the power of an indifferent Establishment in pursuit of their dreams and changed the broadcasting map of the country forever.
 On sale here only £12.99 (RRP £14.99)

 - Hello World: How to be Human in The Age of The Machine, Hannah Fry (Doubleday)

 - The Spy and the Traitor, Ben Macintyre (Viking)

 - Amateur: A True Story About What Makes a Man, Thomas Page McBee (Canongate Books)

 - Imperial Twilight: The Opium War and the End of China’s Last Golden Age, Stephen R Platt (Atlantic)

 - Chernobyl: History of A Tragedy, Serhii Plokhy (Allen Lane)